node1392/Steganography-Using-LSB-and-MSB/README.md

 # Steganography using LSB and MSB

-Goal: Hide full name in the image.
+Goal: Hide text within an image.

-(1) Used the least significant bit (LSB) steganography technique.
+1. Used the least significant bit (LSB) steganography technique.
 Converted my full name into bit representation and replaced the LSB of image pixels by this bit stream.
 Chose any set of consecutive pixels (stego key).

-(2) Used most significant bit (MSB) steganography technique.
+2. Used most significant bit (MSB) steganography technique.
 Replaced the most significant bits of a consecutive set of image pixels by your bit stream.

 # Observation:
 There was a significant change on the stego image using the MSB steganography technique while